Kentucky Smith and Nephew Hip Replacement Attorneys

 In addition, metal-on-metal implants also have a greater risk of causing metallosis, or metal toxicity, stemming from the friction that occurs when the metal parts rub against one another and release metal ions into the body.
 As the metal pieces scrape together, not only do they weaken the implant itself, but flakes of metal frequently accumulate around the area and often end up in the bloodstream.
 Metallosis can be known to cause additional serious side effects including infections, emotional issues, confusions, gastrointestinal complications, dizziness and headaches.
 Moreover, patients have reported complications with their nervous systems such as numbness, tingling and burning in their arms and legs.
 Some patients may also suffer from cobalt poisoning and may likely experience sight, cognition or hearing issues, tremors, cardiomyopathy, hypothyroidism and skin rashes.
 It is because of side-effects like these that patients turn to Kentucky Smith and Nephew Hip Replacement Attorneys to be compensate for their pain.

 How You Can Seek Help

 If you or someone you love underwent surgery for implantation of the Smith and Nephew R3 hip replacement device, you may be eligible to receive compensation.
 Contact Kentucky Smith and Nephew Hip Replacement Attorneys who can help you to determine if you can file for damages including pain and suffering, future costs for revision surgery, any loss of earnings or compensation for your past, present and future medical bills.
-Oftentimes, there are time constraints in similar cases because of the statutes of limitations that vary from state to state, so if you believe that you have a case, contact the Kentucky Injury Attorney Group for a free, no-obligation consultation today.
+Oftentimes, there are time constraints in similar cases because of the statutes of limitations that vary from state to state, so if you believe that you have a case, contact Attorney Group for Kentucky for a free, no-obligation consultation today.